Virginia State

 The student will demonstrate knowledge of how fiscal policy influences employment, output, and prices by

 Describing government’s role in stabilizing the economy through congressional spending and tax policy.
-Lesson – Fiscal Policy Explained
+Lesson – What Does Fiscal Policy Mean?

 Lesson – Government impact on the economy